arcadefire/lettuce/README.md

 ```

 ## State slicing
-Lettux allows you to create slices of the central store's state.
+lettuce allows you to create slices of the central store's state.

 These slices provide a focused view of a specific portion of the state, simplifying state management
 for complex applications by allowing different parts of your UI to work with only the state they need.